hwacha/bagh/rules.md

 If an attacker attacks on the same turn as a player tries to heal, they will be **interrupted** before healing.
 ## Controls
 Use `!command`s to interact with the `BAGH` Bot.
 To start a game type `!challenge @User` in the `play-bagh` channel, where @User is a mention of someone in the channel.
+Type `!retract` if you wish to rescind your challenge.
 If you've been challenged, you can type `!accept` to accept the challenge, or `!refuse` to refuse it.
 Once a challenge has been accepted, a new thread will appear.
 In that thread, you will see the state of the game as well as a log of each action taken.
 In this thread you may `!forfeit` the game to end the game.
 This will count as a win by default for the other player.

 To submit actions for each round, you will be prompted to check your DMs with the `BAGH` Bot.
 You can type either `!boost`, `!attack`, `!guard`, or `!heal` to choose an action.
 If you regret your choice for a round, you can type `!reconsider` to withdraw your current action.
 Note that this is only possible if the other player hasn't made their move yet.